 Many institutions measure their performance against an index that approximates the local market.
 So they usually pay more attention to companies that are included in major indices.

 As you can see, institutional investors own 78% of Xcel Energy.
 This suggests some credibility amongst professional investors.
-But we can’t rely on that fact alone, since institutions make bad investments sometimes, just like everyone does.
-If multiple institutions change their view on a stock at the same time, you could see the share price drop fast.
-It’s therefore worth looking at Xcel Energy’s earnings history, below.
-Of course, the future is what really matters.
+But we can't rely on that fact alone, since institutions make bad investments sometimes, just like everyone does.
+It is not uncommon to see a big share price drop if two large institutional investors try to sell out of a stock at the same time.
+So it is worth checking the past earnings trajectory of Xcel Energy, (below).
+Of course, keep in mind that there are other factors to consider, too.

-Investors should note that institutions actually own more than half the company, so they can collectively wield significant power.
+Since institutional investors own more than half the issued stock, the board will likely have to pay attention to their preferences.
 Xcel Energy is not owned by hedge funds.
 There are a reasonable number of analysts covering the stock, so it might be useful to find out their aggregate view on the future.

 Insider Ownership Of Xcel Energy